GSG-G9/HK/README.md

 This Website make a word autocomplete - it's search in a big file (235887 word) - you can download it form [here](https://github.com/dwyl/autocomplete/blob/master/words.txt)

+### Why?
+Learning how to build full-stack single-page apps can be laborious when the example app isn't particularly interesing/engaging, HK is an ultra-simple app that will teach you full-stack test-driven-development using (only) core node.js modules on the backend and basic Js on the front-end (no fancy frameworks).

 ### What you will find here :-

 #### Main Page